 However, Massachusetts is taking a play out of New Jersey’s playbook.
 They are looking to have somewhat relaxed regulations and fees in hopes of having a massive betting market.
 As of recent, states seem to be leaning more and more towards the Tennessee route, the opposite side of the spectrum with higher tax rates and tighter restrictions.

 It will be interesting to see the kind of market Massachusetts can create with a lax regulatory stance.
 It does have one thing going for it in DraftKings being headquartered in the state.
 DraftKings is arguably the biggest sports betting platform in the United States at this point.

-Sports betting in Massachusetts was put on hold last week after the Senate scrapped sports betting from the new economic development bill.
-After getting huge favor in the House, the Senate felt the bill was better amended without the sports betting language in it.
+Sports betting in Massachusetts was put on hold in mid-2020 after the Senate scrapped sports betting from the economic development bill, H4887.
+After getting a huge thumbs up from the House, the Senate felt the bill was better amended without the sports betting language in it.

 The House of Representatives felt that adding sports betting would bring in additional and much-needed revenue.

 The proposal included a $250k application fee covering the first five years of operation with a $100k renewal fee for the second five years.

 The state had proposed a 15 percent tax on adjusted gross sports wagering receipts with an additional one percent for events taking place in Massachusetts.

 Is Sports Betting Coming in 2022 to Massachusetts?

 There is no concrete answer to this question.
 Massachusetts very likely could legalize sports betting and get it operational even before the 2021 NFL Season.
 However, the new bill will have its biggest test in the Senate.
 The Senate has consistently been what has stood in the way of sports wagering in the state.